SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 If you don't have an existing project, please check out [this guide](https://docs.prophecy.io/concepts/project/#1-create-new-project) for setting up a Spark Project, and [this guide](/docs/getting-started/getting-started-with-low-code-sql.md) for setting up a SQL model in Prophecy.

+**For this guide, let's create a Job that gets activated whenever a new file is uploaded to an S3 bucket.
+Additionally, we'll configure it to send an email notification prior to initiating the execution of both the Pipeline and SQL model.**

 ## 1. Setup Prophecy Fabric for Airflow

 Prophecy introduces the concept of a Fabric to describe an execution environment.
 In this case, we create a Fabric to connect to Airflow, and create and schedule DAGs in it.